- 8 hours

 Yes.
 Please contact us in advance of the tour to discuss the logistics of the tour and we will update your itinerary with a meeting point in Versailles.

 Please contact us to discuss in more detail your mobility concerns so that we can best advise.
-We can arrange a car service for visitors with mobility concerns.
-We don't recommend using public transportation to travel to and from Versailles.
-Not all of the RER stops are wheelchair accessible.

 Yes.
 Our expert guides have experience working with children and can tailor the tour to your needs.